PatCapon39/nextflow-seqera/main/access-models.md

 ## 3. New Organisation

 You can request the creation of a new "[organisation](https://docs.seqera.io/platform/latest/orgs-and-teams/organizations)" on the platform.
-The orgnisation will be only accessible by its users.
+The organisation will be only accessible to its users.

 - Under the organisation, you can create an unlimited number of [organisation workspaces](https://docs.seqera.io/platform/latest/orgs-and-teams/workspace-management) (private or shared) that contain all features available on the platform.
 - There is no limit on the number of users.